 Organisations across all sectors are considering the future shape of their businesses now that more staff are being encouraged to return to the workplace.
 Leaders are having to take into account the human requirements of their people, some who are keen to return and some who would prefer to continue working from home.
 This report captures the leadership challenges involved and an overview of findings from the discussion.

-- Adopt a top-down, bottom-up strategy for reshaping and reimagining the business, so everyone is involved and engaged.
+- Adopt a top-down, bottom-up strategy for reshaping the business, so everyone is involved and engaged.

 - Remember duty of care towards employees who have been working from home in less than ideal conditions and factor this into decisions about returning to the office.